 The path of Yi Chuan is not an easy one.
 Many of its practices seem strange until their purpose is correctly ascertained.
 Moreover, achieving success in the art required confronting and overcoming well ingrained beliefs in how one’s own body works.

-Currently I am teaching private lessons, small groups and seminars in Perth, Western Australia.
+Currently I am teaching private lessons, small groups and seminars in Houston, TX.

 I also help many people, who can not always meet me in person, online using Skype, Messenger or Hangouts.
 More on distance learning here.